 Each Christmas we take up a collection of toys for prisoners to give to their children.
 Toys are unwrapped, in gift bags, and help to make it possible for incarcerated parents to celebrate the holidays with their children.
 On the annual ingathering, gifts are blessed at the altar before they are sent out.

 St. Paul’s Shelter for Homeless Men in Paterson

-St. David’s cooks and serves a meal to the homeless men living at St. Paul’s Shelter in Paterson on the third Tuesday of every other month, February, April, June, August, October and December.
-If you would like to contribute a main course, vegetable, salad, dessert, bread and butter or to drive to Paterson and serve the dinner, please contact Joan Molee.
+St. David’s cooks and serves a meal to more than 30 homeless men living at St. Paul’s Shelter in Paterson on the third Tuesday of every other month, February, April, June, August, October and December.
+We’re often told that the shelter residents look forward to our night, because the food from St. David’s is always so good!
+If you would like to contribute a main course, vegetable, salad, dessert, or bread and butter, or to drive to Paterson and serve the dinner, please sign up in the back of the church or contact Joan Molee at email@example.com.
 For further information, please visit St. Paul’s Shelter website.